 How to Convert a Word Document into a JPG or GIF Image

-While Microsoft Word documents are compatible with other word processors, sometimes you may need to save them as JPG or GIF images.
-While you can’t export your document as a picture file, there are several ways to do it nevertheless.
-All of them are free and straightforward, so you can use any that is most convenient for you.
+While Microsoft Word documents are compatible with other word processors, you may need to save them as JPG or GIF images.
+While you can’t export your document as a picture file, there are several ways to do it.
+All of them are free and straightforward, so you can use whichever is most convenient.

 Windows: Converting the Documents to Images Using Paste Special

-Starting from the release of Office 2007, Word added the Paste Special function, which can be used to convert documents into png, jpg, gif, and other image formats.
+Starting with Office 2007, Word added the Paste Special function, which can convert documents into png, jpg, gif, and other image formats.
 Here are the steps:

 - Open the document that you want to save as JPG or GIF.